 “Some Vancouver place names used today are English versions of Aboriginal words.
 Often these Aboriginal words were not place names.
 Naming places after faraway places or people who have never lived there is a European, not Aboriginal, custom.”

 The original naming process also did not recognize the fact that UBC Vancouver is located on the traditional, ancestral, and unceded territory of the Musqueam people.
-In 2011, Student Housing and Hospitality Services began working with the Musqueam Nation to name the new infill houses at Totem Park Residence, and educate students about the true history of the land they are living on.
+In 2011, Student Housing and Community Services began working with the Musqueam Nation to name the new infill houses at Totem Park Residence, and educate students about the true history of the land they are living on.
 Through a collaborative naming and storytelling process, Musqueam gifted the names həm̓ləsəm̓ and q̓ələχən in 2011, and the name c̓əsnaʔəm in 2017, for use at Totem Park Residence.
 These are three of the place names within their territory that carry important stories.

 UBC Vancouver is located on the traditional, ancestral and unceded territory of the Musqueam people.
 Musqueam’s traditional territory encompasses what is now Vancouver and surrounding areas.
 Today, portions of Musqueam’s traditional territory are called Vancouver, North Vancouver, South Vancouver, Burrard Inlet, New Westminster, Burnaby, and Richmond.